huggingface/hub-docs/docs/hub/dduf.md

 ... )
 ```

-This works well if you've already saved your model on the disk.
+`export_entries_as_dduf` works well if you've already saved your model on the disk.
 But what if you have a model loaded in memory and want to serialize it directly into a DDUF file? `export_entries_as_dduf` lets you do that by providing a Python `generator` that tells how to serialize the data iteratively:

 ```python
 (...)